Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Introduction

 {The main contributions of this paper are as follows.
-We derive variational principles for the Helmholtz equation \eqref{Helm_PDE} from first principles, using Hamilton’s principle (least action) and a Lagrangian formulation of the wave equation to motivate the associated energy functionals.
-As expected, these functionals are generally indefinite; we next construct regularised versions that are strongly coercive while preserving their physical relevance.} Our main idea is to perturb the physical Lagrangian by adding a term of the form $\gamma \| \L u-f \|^2.$ This regularisation enhances the stability of the variational principle, though in a nontrivial way.
+We derive variational principles for the Helmholtz equation \eqref{Helm_PDE} from first principles, starting from Hamilton's principle (least action) and a Lagrangian formulation of the wave equation to motivate the associated energy functionals.
+As expected, these functionals are generally indefinite.
+Incorporating impedance boundary conditions presents an additional challenge, which we address by employing complex-valued Lagrangians.
+We then construct regularised versions of these functionals that are strongly coercive.} Our main idea is to perturb the physical Lagrangian by adding a term of the form $\gamma \| \L u-f \|^2$ and a corresponding boundary term.
+This regularisation enhances the stability of the variational principle, though in a nontrivial way.
 It turns out that, by {choosing $\gamma$ suitably}, one can obtain a coercive functional with respect to an appropriately strengthened norm.
-The resulting coercivity arises from a combination of the original physical Lagrangian and suitable Morawetz identities, which are employed to derive lower bounds first for the bulk energy terms and subsequently for the boundary contributions.

-The resulting energies form the basis for well-posed minimisation problems whose unique minimisers coincide with solutions of the Helmholtz equation.
+The resulting coercivity arises from a combination of the original physical Lagrangian and suitable Morawetz identities, which are employed to derive lower bounds first for the bulk energy terms and subsequently for the boundary contributions. {The resulting energies form the basis for well-posed variational principles and minimisation problems whose unique minimisers approximate the solutions of the Helmholtz equation.}

-{Finally, we show how these variational principles yield discrete approximation schemes.
-We present a unified framework that encompasses classical conforming finite elements and neural-network discretisations.
-The primary focus is the mathematical analysis underpinning the design of the new variational principles, but we also include prototype formulations for both finite elements and neural networks to illustrate their potential for computing approximations to \eqref{Helm_PDE}. { It is worth emphasising that neural network approximations depend on appropriate minimisation principles, and our approach constitutes the only known alternative so far to standard least-squares PINN formulations.} Preliminary results suggest several desirable properties, a detailed numerical investigation is deferred to future work.}